-- You can save up to 45% on your meal by purchasing online in their Meal Deal section before you head to Christmas Town.
+- You can save on your meal by purchasing online in their Meal Deal section before you head to Christmas Town.

-- Purchase the Christmas Town™ Souvenir Hot Beverage Mug for $5.99 and get additional refills for $1.79 during Christmas Town 2017.
+- Purchase the Christmas Town™ Souvenir Hot Beverage Mug and then get refills at a discounted rate during Christmas Town.
 Souvenir mug (12 oz.) can be filled with coffee*, hot chocolate and fountain soda. (*Starbucks, Ghirardelli and alcoholic beverages are not included.)

 If you have not been to Busch Garden’s Williamsburg before please check our Unofficial Guide to Busch Garden’s Williamsburg.
 It will give you the insider’s scoop on where to eat, snacks you can bring in the park and helpful tips.

-Here is our page with the latest Busch Gardens promotions and special discounts like the special single day tickets starting at $15 (special pricing ends Nov 6).
+Here is our page with the latest Busch Gardens promotions and special discounts .